#layer-wysiwyg-2030

 What does my child need to bring and wear?

 We encourage campers to dress for a mess in clothing that they are comfortable creating in.
 Close-toed shoes are encouraged but not required.
 Some inside areas can get chilly so some campers may want to bring a sweater or cardigan.
-All campers will be required to wear a face covering.

 Where do I drop off and pick up my child and what are the drop-off and pickup times?